Home Blog › You are here

 The Atlantas

-Bursting with excitement, and frequently a slight case of nerves, students arrive at the marina on the day of their voyage.
-Some students find themselves sailing aboard the lovely schooner Atlantas, a traditional wooden sailing vessel.
-Possessing magnificent overall charm, she conjures visions of a more elegant time.
-Her burnished beauty whispers in history to those who are willing to listen.
+Filled with excitement - and perhaps a touch of nervous anticipation - students arrive at the marina on the day of their voyage.
+Some will set sail aboard the Atlantas, a traditional wooden schooner whose timeless beauty evokes the elegance of a more gracious age.
+Her polished wood and classic lines whisper stories of the past to those willing to listen.

 The Sail Experience